w3c/web-of-things-framework/documents/json-td.md

 ## Streams

-Properties can be defined as streams with the addition of metadata such as the sampling rate, e.g.
+Properties can be defined as streams with the addition of metadata for the sampling rate or sampling interval, e.g.

 ```
 "properties" : {